envoyproxy/envoy-perf/salvo-remote/sandboxes/README.md

 When Salvo executes, the CI pipeline will produce binaries and VM disk images for all the components.
 Once that is done, a new CI job is executed in the `salvo-control` agent pool on AZP.
-This job is then picked up by a Salvo control VM that instruments the sandbox creation.
+This job is then picked up by a Salvo control VM running a Salvo controller that instruments the sandbox creation.

-The control VM uses the Terraform templates found in this directory, to deploy the sandbox components in AWS.
+The Salvo controller uses the Terraform templates found in this directory, to deploy the sandbox components in AWS.

 # Sandbox instance life-cycle